 - Swim Week is a Fashion Week event that takes place in July.
 The week includes swimwear fashion shows from top designers, pool parties, cocktail hours, and lots of pop-up shops.
 You can expect to see lots of models running around South Beach this week.

 - If you’re a foodie, or just love to eat, visit the city during Miami Spice.
-Participating restaurants across the city offer 3-course meals at reduced rates, $23 for lunch/brunch and $39 for dinner.
+Participating restaurants across the city offer 3-course meals at reduced rates, $25 for lunch/brunch and $39 for dinner.
 And these are not your average restaurants, rather they are run by world-renowned chefs and culinary masters.
-It’s a great time to eat at the place you normally would never dream of going to.
+It’s a great time to eat at the places you normally would never dream of going to.
 Reservations are strongly recommended.

 Fall: September, October, November

 This is probably the quietest time to visit the city as summer is winding down and school is starting back up.
-But it’s still a great time to come.
+But it’s still a great time to come down.
 Hurricane season is still in full-swing until November, so expect rain and humidity.
-The temperature tends to be in the mid-80s which means it’s still a great time to hit beach.
-Truthfully, anytime of year is great time to hit the beach in Miami.
+The temperature tends to be in the mid-80s which means it’s still a great time to hit the beach.
+Truthfully, anytime of year is a great time to hit the beach in Miami.
 The crowds are also a bit smaller this season which is a good thing if you’re looking to save on your trip.

 Events to Check out: